1. Who must file Form 1099 Reports?

 2. How Do I Submit 1099 Reports to DOR?

-For tax year 2009 and subsequent tax years, 1099 reports must be filed in "machine-readable form", which includes electronic data transfer and file uploads through Webfile for Business.
+For tax year 2009 and subsequent tax years, 1099 reports must be filed in "machine-readable form," which includes file uploads through WebFile for Business and electronic data transfer (SSH) for files greater than 2MB.
 The machine-readable threshold for 1099 forms has been changed to 50 or more and is consistent with a similar threshold as that for Massachusetts W-2 reporting requirements.

-If you are submitting less than 50 1099 reports in a hard-copy paper format, the mailing address is: MA Department of Revenue, PO Box 7045, Boston, MA, 02204.
+If you are submitting less than 50 1099 reports, you are still encouraged to submit these electronically.
+However if you are submitting in a hard-copy paper format, the mailing address is: Massachusetts Department of Revenue, PO Box 7045, Boston, MA, 02204.

 NOTE: Form MA 1099-HC, Individual Mandate Massachusetts Health Care Coverage, must be filed electronically, without regard to the number of reports/returns.
 Click here for information on how to file Form MA 1099-HC electronically.